Audiobook Reader App: Standalone TTS for Mac/Windows/Linux

 - Progress visualization: Visual progress bars with time estimates and conversion speed

-- Character voices (beta, in development): Different voices per characters or have it done automatically
+- Character voices (in development): Different voices per characters or have it done automatically

 - Pause/resume: Interrupt and continue conversions